-Financial Aid Application Process for Domestic Students
+Financial Aid Application Process

-The Institute's priority deadline for completing the FAFSA is Feb.
-15. We encourage all eligible students to complete the FAFSA on/before the priority deadline in order to receive early consideration for limited federal funding, such as Federal SEOG and Federal Work Study.
+The Institute's priority deadline for completing the FAFSA is April 1.
+We encourage all eligible students to complete the FAFSA on/before the priority deadline in order to receive early consideration for limited federal funding, such as Federal SEOG and Federal Work Study.
 However, please note that the FAFSA may be completed at any time throughout the academic year.

 To electronically apply and sign your FAFSA, students and parents must have a FSA ID.
-An FSA ID is a username and password that you must use to log in to certain U.S. Department of Education (ED) websites such as the www.fafsa.gov.
+An FSA ID is a username and password that you must use to log in to certain U.S. Department of Education (ED) websites such as https://studentaid.gov/h/apply-for-aid/fafsa.
 Your FSA ID identifies you as someone who has the right to access your own personal information on ED websites.

 It’s important to understand that the student and the parent may not share an FSA ID: Your FSA ID is your signature, so it has to be unique to you.
 If you are a parent of a dependent student, you will need your own FSA ID if you want to sign your child's FAFSA form electronically.
 If you have more than one child attending college, you can use the same FSA ID to sign all applications, but each child must have his or her own.